 The key to this is to go to the listing site and claim your business listing.
 In some cases, you may need to produce some documentation as to how you are the business owner, which may take a few steps.

-Google Local, Yelp, and Travel Advisor are all relatively easy to claim.
+Google Local, Yelp, and Trip Advisor are all relatively easy to claim.
 From there it is a short step to buff up your Profile with text and photos, and to then respond to reviews.

 Respond to Negative Reviews